 Prepayments

-Prepayments should be exceptional, and should only be considered if a good value for money case can be made for them (i.e. that “need” can be demonstrated).
+Prepayments should be exceptional and should only be considered if a good value for money case can be made for them (i.e. that “need” can be demonstrated).
 Prepayments are only permitted where either:

 The financial advantages outweigh the disadvantages (i.e. cash flows must be discounted to Net Present Value (NPV) using the National Loans Fund (NLF) rate plus 2%)

-It is the industry norm e.g. courses and conferences
+It is the industry norm e.g. courses and conferences.

 It is in line with requirements of Managing Welsh Public Money

-There is specific Welsh Ministers’ approval to do so e.g. voluntary services compact
+There is specific Welsh Ministers’ approval to do so e.g. voluntary services compact.

 The prepayment is part of the routine cash flow system agreed by the Directors of Finance.